rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

-If all incompatible features were cleaned up from the source code, and there is no explicit `x-queue-type` arguments in the source code, then you the same code should work for both the old virtual host with classic mirrored queues and the new virtual host with quorum queues.
+If all incompatible features were cleaned up from the source code, and there is no explicit `x-queue-type` arguments in the source code, then the same code should work for both the old virtual host with classic mirrored queues and the new virtual host with quorum queues.
 The only change you need to make is to update the virtual host connection parameters to connect to the new virtual host.